polimediaupv/paella-basic-plugins/README.md

 **Exported as** `AudioSelectorButtonPlugin`.

+**Icon customization data:**

+- Plugin identifier: `es.upv.paella.qualitySelector`
+- Icon names:
+    * `screenIcon`: screen icon, with filled background, to give contrast to the text of the selected quality.

 ### Downloads plugin

 Displays a list of downloadable videos.
 The list will show all MP4 video sources present in the video manifest.